What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 It’s worth saying that in fact there’s nothing intrinsic to an assessment activity that makes it either summative or formative – it’s what you do with the information that you gain from the assessment that determines this.

-- Benchmark tests given at the start of the year or a unit of work with the intention of comparing the results with future assessment data.
+- Benchmark tests at the start of the year or a unit of work with the intention of comparing the results with future assessment data.

 - Online assessments designed to measure transferable skills and academic aptitude to make predictions and targets for future attainment.